Melissamij/nomade-dreamer-blog/_posts/2020-01-15-my-first-post.md

 Copenhagen, the biggest city of Scandinavia.
 Did you know it was built based on Amsterdam and to become a main harbor in the area.

-Called K&oslash;benhavn in Danish which mean "k&oslash;b = to buy" "havn= harbour".
+Called K&oslash;benhavn in Danish which mean "k&oslash;b = to buy" "havn= harbor".

-Surrounded by water, beautiful architecture and a great food scene.
+The city offers beautiful architecture, great food scene and a unique vibe in the Summer.

+<u>Formality:</u> Danemark is part of Europe, so for Europeans you need a valid ID of 6months before return.
+For non EU resident check depending of your country.

+<u>Currency:</u> Danish Kroner (DKK)

+<u>Time:</u> Paris Time.

+<u>Electricity:</u> Type E 230V

 ![](/uploads/dee-copper-and-wild-1lbmrktx8gq-unsplash.jpg){: .one-half-image width="3182" height="3181"}![](/uploads/dee-copper-and-wild-1lbmrktx8gq-unsplash.jpg){: .one-half-image width="3182" height="3181"}